ArianAzg/Graphical-User-Interface-for-Automatic-Separation-of-Human-Voice-and-Doppler-Ultrasound/README.md

 - **Play and save:**
 In this step, the separated human voice and Doppler ultrasound audio components are displayed to the end user.

+The separated audio clips will be stored in two different directories under working directory.
 ## License

 The codes are licensed under GPL-2.0 license.